unitystation/unitystation/docs/development/How-to-Map.md

 To help with completing Part 3, click and drag all prefabs onto the scene, select them all in the Hierarchy and drag them into the Matrix’s Object layer when you feel you are finished.

 1. Add in the Walls to designate the rooms, relevant floor tiles and tables to populate the rooms.
 Remember that floor tiles are not present in maintenance areas, unless it is in a room coming from a corridor.
 1. To place objects into a scene search in the File manager with the prefab filter on, then click and drag the prefab onto the scene.
 All objects you place will need to go on the Station Matrix’s Object layer in the Hierarchy.
+(To avoid having to click and drag the list of prefabs into the object layer, highlight all the objects, click *cut* and then right click on the *Object Layer* and select **Paste as Child**).
 IMPORTANT: make sure you keep consistent unique number or attach an “_name” (e.g. APC_Kitchen), this will help a lot when you need to add in references to other prefabs, as you can tell them apart.

 ![](../assets/images/HowToMap/search_for_prefab.png)